Key takeaways

 3. Role-based access control (RBAC)

-The role-based model is also known as non-discretionary access control.
-This model assigns every user a specific role that has unique access permissions.
-System administrators have the ability to assign user roles and manage access for each role.
+The role-based model, also known as non-discretionary access control, assigns every user a specific role with unique access permissions.
+System administrators can assign user roles and manage access for each role.
+This type of access control model benefits both residential and commercial properties.

 For residential properties, residents tend to move in and out of a building depending on the terms of their lease.
 This model makes it easy to give new residents access permissions while revoking access for prior tenants.

-For commercial properties, different levels of access can be granted based on an employee’s job title.
+Different access levels can be granted for commercial properties based on an employee’s job title.
 A server room, for example, can be restricted to computer engineers.
 If a computer engineer switches over to a different team, their access to the server room can be easily revoked.
+There are only positives with a role-based access control system unless your property would benefit from specific criteria that define the other three access models.

 Learn how ButterflyMX works: